markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ...
 ```

-Try copying another test image and then go back to the Lambda logs and refresh.
+Try copying another test image or two, and then go back to the Lambda logs and refresh.

 ```
 aws s3 cp ../../test_images/eastern-bluebird.jpg s3://<bucket-name>/birds/`